-Danbury High School's student population of 3,115 students has grown by 5% over five school years.
+Danbury High School's student population of 3,115 students has stayed relatively flat over five school years.

 The diversity score of Danbury High School is 0.65, which is more than the diversity score at state average of 0.64.
 The school's diversity has stayed relatively flat over five school years.